 A New Vanity Mirror Can Make All the Difference

 We all want to find helpful tips and tricks that let us get a lot of bang for our buck.
 Nowhere is this truer than in the area of home improvements.
 We want to find simple ways of making improvements that generate a lot of wow.
 The bathroom can be difficult to achieve such results because bathroom design is often about big ticket items.

 Just consider the improvements and upgrades that are available to you in the bathroom:

 Then comes the placement of the mirror.
-And as one designer has explained, “one can choose to run the mirror along the entire length of the vanity or just span the length of the sink basin.
-The mirror should be centered above the basin and measure a couple inches less than the vanity or sink area.”
+And as one designer has explained, “One can choose to run the mirror along the entire length of the vanity or just span the length of the sink basin.
+The mirror should be centered above the basin and measure a couple of inches less than the vanity or sink area.”